technovangelist/katacoda-scenarios/monitorworkloads/configuredatadogagent/step1.md

     grant pg_monitor to datadog;
     grant SELECT ON pg_stat_database to datadog;</pre>
 9. Exit out of the psql environment and exit out of the db pod shell.
 Now run the agent status command again to see if there is a different result.
 You should see that the postgres metrics are being collected.
 It can take a few seconds for the agent to see the changes, so if you see the same error try again.
+10. In the next few steps we are going to start using Datadog to monitor the application, So let's generate some traffic in our application.
+On the right side of the window above the terminal you will see a tab labeled **storedog**.
+Click it and it should open a new